The 3 Best Family Advent Calendars

 Other Family Advent Calendar Ideas

 • If you are looking for something simple, try a wood nativity advent calendar.
 These are beautiful and can be customized however you wish!
 This one is very reasonably priced and is from Kurt Alder.
+This is a fun advent calendar to do small gifts or a special treat in it!

-• Still another simple family advent calendar is the toy one!
+• Still, another simple family advent calendar is the toy one!
 I do love these for the joy that they bring children.
 25 days of toys leading up to one of the greatest gift occasion days of the year.
 A child will love it!
 There are all sorts of different options like this truck one or a Lego Christmas calendar.

 • This nativity calendar is another fun way to do advent as a family.